-- The Board has no statutory authority to implement its recommendations.
+- t The Board has no statutory authority to implement, or to require DOE to implement, its recommendations.
 The Board is a technical and scientific peer-review body that makes findings, conclusions, and recommendations.
 The Board's enabling statute does not obligate DOE to comply with Board recommendations.
-However, according to the legislative history of the NWPAA, in creating the Board, Congress expected that DOE would accept Board recommendations or indicate why the recommendations could not or should not be implemented.
+However, according to the legislative history of the NWPAA, in creating the Board, Congress expected that DOE would accept Board recommendations or "...clearly state its reasons for disagreeing".
 If DOE does not accept a Board recommendation, the Board can reiterate its recommendation, advise Congress, or both. - Operational constraints may impede the Board's ability to fully meet its performance goals on the timetable planned.
 Operational constraints can affect the Board's ability to complete its review of DOE activities and to provide its technical and scientific findings, conclusions, and recommendations to Congress and the Secretary of Energy in accordance with its annual Performance Goals.
 Funding levels and allocation decisions may affect the nature and extent of DOE activities that are subject to the Board's review. - Administrative, judicial, or legislative actions may alter nuclear waste policy.
 Changes to the program or the law made by any of the external entities may also affect the nature or extent of the Board's technical and scientific review.
 Since passage of the NWPAA in 1987, several administrative or judicial actions have affected the direction of DOE's nuclear waste management program, and these actions have on occasion affected the Board's work.